aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-services-vrfs-bgp-settings.md

     ```yaml
     <network_services_keys.name>:

+        # Specify a tenant name.
+        # Tenant provide a construct to group L3 VRFs and L2 VLANs.
+        # Networks services can be filtered by tenant name.
       - name: <str>

+        # List of BGP peer groups definitions.
+        # This will configure BGP peer groups to be used inside the tenant VRF for peering with external devices.
+        # Since BGP peer groups are configured at higher BGP level, shared between VRFs,
+        # peer_group names should not overlap between VRFs.
         bgp_peer_groups:

+            # BGP peer group name.
           - name: <str>

+            # Nodes is required to restrict configuration of BGP neighbors to certain nodes in the network.
+            # If not set the peer-group is created on devices which have a bgp_peer mapped to the corresponding peer_group.
             nodes:
               - <str>

+            # Key only used for documentation or validation purposes
             type: <str>

+            # BGP AS <1-4294967295> or AS number in asdot notation <1-65535>.<0-65535>
             remote_as: <str>

+            # BGP AS <1-4294967295> or AS number in asdot notation <1-65535>.<0-65535>
             local_as: <str>
             description: <str>
             shutdown: <bool>

+            # BGP AS-PATH options
             as_path:

+              # Replace AS number with local AS number
               remote_as_replace_out: <bool>

+              # Disable prepending own AS number to AS path
               prepend_own_disabled: <bool>

+            # Remove private AS numbers in outbound AS path
             remove_private_as:
               enabled: <bool>
               all: <bool>